 How is HMPS diagnosed?

 There are no specific diagnostic criteria for HMPS.
 HMPS is suspected in individuals and families with a history of multiple colon polyps of different types.
-It is also important to consider the possibility of one of the other hereditary polyposis syndromes, such as familial adenomatous polyposis, Peutz-Jeghers syndrome, and juvenile polyposis syndrome.
+It is also important to consider the possibility of 1 of the other hereditary polyposis syndromes, such as familial adenomatous polyposis (FAP), Peutz-Jeghers syndrome, and juvenile polyposis syndrome.
 There is currently no blood test that can help diagnose HMPS.

 What are the estimated cancer risks associated with HMPS?

-People with HMPS are considered to be at increased risk for developing colorectal cancer, but the amount of risk has not been estimated.
+People with HMPS are considered to be at increased risk for developing colorectal cancer, but the amount of risk is not currently known.

 What are the screening options for HMPS?

-There are no specific screening guidelines developed for HMPS.
-Regular screening colonoscopies are appropriate.
-Many doctors would suggest beginning screening five to 10 years earlier than the youngest age at which polyps were identified in a family member.
-If polyps are found, screening may need to be done as often as once a year.
+There are no specific screening guidelines developed for HMPS individuals without a GREM1 mutation, although regular screening colonoscopies are appropriate.
+Many doctors would suggest beginning screening 5 to 10 years earlier than the youngest age at which polyps or colorectal cancer were identified in a family member.
+If polyps are found, screening may need to be done every 1 to 2 years.
 Learn more about what to expect during a colonoscopy.

 Screening options may change over time as new technologies are developed and more is learned about HMPS.
 It is important to talk with your doctor about appropriate screening tests.